dm-p/powerbi-visuals-smlc/readme.md

 The latest version of the visual is **2.0.0.x**.

-The visual is [available in AppSource](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381711?src=website&mktcmpid=repo_main_page) or through the Power BI marketplace.
+The visual is [available in AppSource](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381711?src=website&mktcmpid=repo_main_page) (Power BI Marketplace).
 You can also download from this repository's [Releases section](https://github.com/dm-p/powerbi-visuals-smlc/releases).

 Please read the below or review the [Current Status](#Current-Status) table prior to attempting to load a version other then the one in the Marketplace.